Working within the Learning Support Delivery Model

 Flexible approaches promote quality outcomes

-A high-quality, flexible approach provides a continuum of support that ranges from advice and guidance at a universal level, to more targeted and individualised support.
-The focus is on promoting outcomes that impact positively on the well-being of mokopuna, whānau, and education settings.
+A high-quality, flexible approach provides a continuum of support that covers advice and guidance for inclusive teaching and learning, and targeted and tailored support to reflect the uniqueness of mokopuna in their context.
+A flexible, integrated approach will promote outcomes that impact positively on the well-being of mokopuna, whānau, and learning settings.